 A morning snack is just one of the opportunities kids get to refuel.
 After school is another great time to grab a snack.
-Many kids also have a little something before bedtime.
+Some kids may have a little something before bedtime.

 Do you think snacking means crunching chips, munching marshmallows, or chowing down on cookies?
 Lots of people think snacks mean foods that aren't nutritious.
 But snacks can be healthy, too.
 And healthy snacks are more likely to give you the energy and the nutrients you need.